 Mechanisms of harm for humans

-Glyphosate is claimed safe for humans because it destroys the shikimate pathway, which is a pathway, we are told by industry, that humans don’t have.
+Glyphosate is “safe for humans” because it “only” destroys the shikimate pathway.
+This pathway, the chemical industry tells us, is one that we humans don’t have.

 But it turns out this isn’t true.

-It’s not only plants that have the shikimate, our gut bacteria also have that pathway.
+It’s not only plants that have the shikimate pathway.
+Our gut bacteria also have that pathway.
 In fact, we need the good bacteria in our gut to make shikimate for us.
 Shikimate is a precursor for the aromatic amino acids phenylalanine, tryptophan, and tyrosine.
 These amino acids are essential.

-Our gut bacteria can supplement the amount we don’t eat of those essential molecules.
-These amino acids are critical for our neurotransmitters and our sex hormones: serotonin, dopamine, melatonin, epinephrine, norepinephrine, and even antioxidants.
-The immune system and macrophages in particular can all be hobbled by too little of these important compounds.
+Our gut bacteria can supplement the amount we don’t eat of essential molecules.
+These amino acids are critical for our neurotransmitters and sex hormones: serotonin, dopamine, melatonin, epinephrine, norepinephrine, and even antioxidants.
+Too little of these important compounds hobbles the immune system, particularly macrophages.

-Gluten, which is found in wheat, rye, barley, oats, and other grains, also stimulates Zonulin production.
-When you combine gluten with glyphosate you create a combination that is really unhealthy for humans.
+Gluten, which is in wheat, rye, barley, oats, and other grains, also stimulates Zonulin production.
+When you combine gluten with glyphosate you create a perfect storm.

 Chances are you know someone who is sensitive to gluten.
 Maybe that someone is you.
-It may be that the high levels of people with sensitivity to wheat these days is first caused by the glyphosate on our wheat, not the wheat itself.
+It may be that the high levels of people with sensitivity to wheat these days is because of the glyphosate in our wheat, not the wheat itself.

 Studies show that glyphosate targets beneficial bacteria leaving pathogenic bacteria free to flourish and dominate in our bodies.
 This is the opposite of what we want: We humans depend on beneficial bacteria to help us regulate our immune systems, digest our food, synthesize vitamins (including biotin, folate, vitamin K, and B12).

 Beneficial bacteria also help us absorb minerals and play a role in how we store and metabolize food.
 They make amino acids and neurotransmitters that enhance good mood, energy, alertness, focus, and motivation.
-Gut motility, blood flow, and the ability to self soothe and calm down after stress are also influenced by our beneficial bacteria.
+Our beneficial bacteria also influence gut motility, blood flow, and the ability to self soothe and calm down after stress.
 In fact, we are more microbial than we are human.

-Since the human genome project has been decoding the human genome, we now understand that health is less about the genes we inherit and more about how the inner and outer environment affects which genes are switched on and off.
+The human genome project has been decoding the human genome.
+We now understand that health is less about the genes we inherit and more about how the inner and outer environment affects which genes are switched on and off.
 This is called epigenetics.
 The key players inside our bodies include our non-human genes.
 We are these creatures.
 They are us.
 And anything that damages them damages us.

 9 more harms of glyphosate: a list you don’t want to read